-Robust planning policy development, that has come from the community, has been the goal of the NDP process from the start and this has gone through several iterations and drafts and reflected back to the community at key points to ensure that information and community desire is being appropriately captured in planning policies.
+- i.
+Robust planning policy development, that has come from the community, has been the goal of the NDP process from the start and this has gone through several iterations and drafts and reflected back to the community at key points to ensure that information and community desire is being appropriately captured in planning policies. - ii.
 As to be expected, given the process of community consultation and engagement as well as the size of the Parish and settlements, many issues were raised that are not appropriate for a Neighbourhood Plan or those that cannot be achieved via planning policy.
-These have been considered as 'Community projects' that the Town Council or community groups could take forward in the future as discussed in Policy HC1 and E5.

-Similarly some matters that are planning relevant, are sufficiently dealt with through policies in the Cornwall Local Plan or NPPF.
+These have been considered as 'Community Projects' that the Town Council or community groups could take forward in the future as summarised in Policy E6. - iii.
+Similarly, some matters that are planning relevant, are sufficiently dealt with through policies in the Cornwall Local Plan or NPPF.
 For example, Housing Numbers and Allocated Sites are covered in the Cornwall Site Allocations Development Planning Document (DPD).

-7.0 Vision & Objectives
+7.0 The Vision for Newquay 2030

-"Newquay is a thriving and prosperous Cornish town set in a beautiful and highly valued natural environment of rolling farmland and sweeping coastlines.
-Residents & visitors alike have access to open spaces and our iconic views all throughout the parish.
-The town centre is visually appealing, uncluttered and full of character.
-Sustainable development and transport links that enhance our natural capital and promote green infrastructure are the norm ".
-The vision for Newquay 2030.
+Newquay to be (and is already) a thriving and prosperous Cornish town set in a beautiful and highly valued natural environment of rolling farmland and sweeping coastlines.

+Residents & visitors alike to have access to open spaces and our iconic views all throughout the parish.
+The town centre to be visually appealing, uncluttered and full of character.

+Sustainable development and transport links that enhance our natural capital and promote green infrastructure to be the norm.
-Each policy of the NNP is accompanied by an objective, summarising what the policy intends to achieve and is reflective (as far as planning law allows) of the community wishes.

-Development in Newquay is recognised and planned for in both the Cornwall Local Plan and also the Newquay Town Framework.
-This Neighbourhood Plan therefore does not seek to duplicate policies and direction of travel, but add specific development principles that will seek to enhance the development that is due to take place; and set standards and clear guidelines for future development in the parish.
+- i.
+Newquay Town Council has an ambitious vision for Newquay: to retain all the best aspects of Newquay that has been built from its proud history as one the UK's premier holiday destinations since the second half of the nineteenth century; whilst also developing a forward-looking vision of a twenty-first century location to live and build successful business opportunities.
+The Newquay Neighbourhood Plan has been created through a rigorous consultation process with interested stakeholders, to develop a vision of Newquay that will be attractive to residents, businesses and visitors. - ii.
+Each policy of the NNP is accompanied by an objective, summarising what the policy intends to achieve.
+Each policy has gone through various checks to ensure that it is reflective (as far as planning law allows) of the community's wishes. - iii.
+Development in Newquay is recognised and planned for in both the Cornwall Local Plan and also in the Newquay Town Framework.
+This Neighbourhood Plan therefore does not seek to duplicate policies and direction of travel, but add specific development principles that will seek to enhance the development that is due to take place; and set standards and clear guidelines for future development in the parish. - iv.
+Throughout the process of community consultation generally and certainly within the Household Survey of 2016, there was general concern expressed about overdevelopment and the impact on green spaces; escalation of flood/drainage issues as well as grave concerns regarding infrastructure and its ability to cope into the future. - v.
+Despite being a major settlement in the county, Newquay has a highly valued natural environment that is a major contributing factor to our visitor economy.
+There is a strong view, therefore, that development must respect and enhance this.
+This is the overall objective of the NNP to deliver development that makes life better for residents and does not result in the loss of our beautiful natural environment.

-The Local Plan allocates a minimum of 4,400 homes to Newquay and Quintrell Downs.
-The Neighbourhood Plan only covers the parish of Newquay (with Quintrell Downs falling outside the boundary) however the majority of the 4400 planned fall within the Parish of Newquay.
-As at publication of the NNP, Newquay and Quintrell Downs are on target to deliver all of the allocated housing requirement and more besides.

-Throughout community consultation generally and certainly within the Household survey of 2016, there was general concern about overdevelopment and the impact on green spaces; escalation of flood/drainage issues as well as grave concerns regarding infrastructure and its ability to cope into the future.

-Despite being a major settlement in the county, Newquay has a highly valued natural environment and there is a strong view that development must respect and enhance this.
-This is the overall objective of the NNP - to deliver development that makes life better for residents and does not result in the loss of our beautiful natural environment.